shravya0805/Color-Picker/README.md

 # Color-Picker
-created a basic color picker using react js
+Created a basic color picker using react js